AG7GN/fe-pi/README.md

 		lxpanelctl restart

-1. Restart Fldigi from the menu.
+1. [Re]start Fldigi from the menu.

 ### 3.2 Scenario 2: I want to use only Direwolf with one radio.